 Please note: In some locations on this year’s tour, you will be parking in a remote parking lot with shuttle service to the event venue.
 Your items will need to fit through the shuttle vehicle door.
 For details about doorways, walking surfaces, shuttles and other information, please review the event page for the location you will be attending.

 Event pages for the 2020 Tour will be available in early March through our On Tour section.

 Will I have to wait in line?

 Yes, you will have to stand and wait in line for a period of time.
-Please wear comfortable shoes as many of the venues have concrete floors.
+Please wear comfortable shoes as many venues have various surfaces, including concrete, grass, stairs, and inclines.